 The Notre Dame Law Review, founded in 1925 and known until 1982 as the Notre Dame Lawyer, is edited and published five times per year by students at Notre Dame Law School.
 It affords qualified students an invaluable opportunity for training in precise analysis of legal problems and in clear and cogent presentation of legal issues.
-The journal contains articles and lectures by eminent members of the legal profession as well as comments and notes by members of its staff and maintains a tradition of excellence.16
+The journal contains articles and lectures by eminent members of the legal profession as well as comments and notes by members of its staff and maintains a tradition of excellence.

 The Journal of College and University Law, published by Notre Dame Law School and the National Association of College and University Attorneys, is the only law review in the United States dedicated exclusively to the law of higher education.
-Headed by both faculty editors and a student editor, the journal is published three times per year.17
+Headed by both faculty editors and a student editor, the journal is published three times per year.16

 The Journal of Legislation is published by Notre Dame Law School students.
-It contains articles by both public policy figures and distinguished members of the legal community concerning either existing or proposed legislation, suggestions for legislative change, and public policy matters.18
+It contains articles by both public policy figures and distinguished members of the legal community concerning either existing or proposed legislation, suggestions for legislative change, and public policy matters.

 The Notre Dame Journal of Law, Ethics & Public Policy is unique among legal periodicals.
 It directly analyzes law and public policy from an ethical perspective and consequently strengthens Notre Dame Law School's commitment to moral and religious values in legal education by translating traditional Judeo-Christian principles into imaginative yet workable proposals for legislative and judicial reform.
-Recent issues have recently addressed the problems posed by serious juvenile crime, homelessness, and AIDS.19
+It publishes two issues annually.
+It devotes one issue to a single topic of public concern and the other issue to any topic related to the journal's mission.18

-The American Journal of Jurisprudence, founded in 1956 by the Natural Law Institute at Notre Dame Law School as the Natural Law Forum and renamed the American Journal of Jurisprudence in 1970, publishes articles and review essays that critically examine the moral foundations of law and legal systems and explore current and historical issues in ethics, jurisprudence, and legal (including constitutional) theory.20
+The American Journal of Jurisprudence, founded in 1956 by the Natural Law Institute at Notre Dame Law School as the Natural Law Forum and renamed the American Journal of Jurisprudence in 1970, publishes articles and review essays that critically examine the moral foundations of law and legal systems and explore current and historical issues in ethics, jurisprudence, and legal (including constitutional) theory.